Ampleforth (AMPL) Price Up 6.8% Over Last 7 Days

-Ampleforth (CURRENCY:AMPL) traded 3% higher against the U.S. dollar during the 24 hour period ending at 14:00 PM E.T. on December 27th.
-One Ampleforth coin can now be bought for $0.97 or 0.00001888 BTC on major cryptocurrency exchanges.
-Ampleforth has a market cap of $185.58 million and approximately $3.31 million worth of Ampleforth was traded on exchanges in the last 24 hours.
-Over the last seven days, Ampleforth has traded up 6.8% against the U.S. dollar.
+Ampleforth (CURRENCY:AMPL) traded up 3% against the dollar during the twenty-four hour period ending at 14:00 PM Eastern on December 27th.
+Ampleforth has a market capitalization of $185.58 million and approximately $3.31 million worth of Ampleforth was traded on exchanges in the last day.
+Over the last seven days, Ampleforth has traded 6.8% higher against the dollar.
+One Ampleforth coin can currently be bought for about $0.97 or 0.00001888 BTC on major exchanges.

 - Crypto.com Coin (CRO) traded 1.9% higher against the dollar and now trades at $0.64 or 0.00001241 BTC.